 Son John S. Boyd lived in Uniontown in 1943-1947-1961.

 Son Milton Bruce Boyd (1884-1966) was born in 1884.
-He resided in Coolspring as a young man, began a pattern of run-ins with the law.
+He left school at age 15.
+As a man he stood 5 feet, 9½ inches tall, was of medium stout build and weighed 192 lbs.
+The thumb on his left hand was amputated at the second joint.
+He resided in Coolspring as a young man, working as a coal miner, and began a pattern of run-ins with the law.
+At the age of about 18, in 1902, he was convicted of assault and battery and served for a year in the Pennsylvania Industrial Reformatory.
 When he was age 37, in 1921, he was accused and put on trial for stealing from John Berkman, but was acquitted by a jury in a case heard in March 1921 by Judge J.Q.
 Van Swearingen.
 Almost immediately, he was jailed under the charge of robbing money and a ticket box from a trolley car of the West Penn Railway.
 Said the Uniontown Morning Herald, "Boyd and an accomplice are said to have boarded the car at the West Penn terminal, Uniontown, and to have taken the tin box when leaving the car.
 The crew, H.S.
 Martz, motorman, and Conductor A.L.
 Grimm, of Connellsville, notified the dispatcher's office at once and Officers Walter Brown, Shipley and Ray Thomas were sent immediately to the scene."
-In the spring of 1922, he and 18-year-old friend Harold Martin decided they needed to rob someone, reported the Uniontown Morning Herald, and picked on the family of Steve Belle in Lemont Furnace.
+He was found guilty of larceny and jailed in the Allegheny County workhouse for six months, placed on kitchen duty.
+In the spring of 1922, he and 18-year-old friend Harold Martin decided they needed money and would rob someone, reported the Uniontown Morning Herald, and picked on the family of Steve Belle in Lemont Furnace.
 In the fracas that ensued, Mrs. Belle handed over four one-dollar bills, and Milton struck her with the butt of his revolver and knocked her down.
 Mr. Belle was mortally shot, and Martin received a bullet wound in the right arm.
 Milton then fled and eluded captors for several days.
-He finally was captured, found guilty of assault and battery charges and taken to Western Penitentiary in Pittsburgh.
+He finally was captured, found guilty of assault and battery with intent to kill charges and taken to Western Penitentiary in Pittsburgh.
+His term was to last from nine to 10 years, for release no later than Oct.
+24, 1932.
 In 1925, he applied for a pardon from Pennsylvania Governor Gifford Pinchot, but it was refused.
-Milton was married more than once.
+Milton eventually was released and was married more than once.
 One of his spouses was Scottish immigrant Mary Gordon (1884-1958), daughter of John and Mary (Duncan) Gordon.
 She had been married before and brought two sons to the marriage, Robert Gordon and Duncan Gordon.
 Mary suffered from breast cancer and passed away on Feb.
 19, 1958, at the age of 73, with burial in Cove Run Cemetery.
 Later, Milton married Elsie Hart ( ? - ? ).
 She also had been wed before and had a daughter, Ida Mae Ashton.
 Milton earned income over the years as a coal miner, belonging to the United Mine Workers of America Local 8328 at Adah, Fayette County.
 He dwelled in 1943-1947-1961 in Lemont Furnace.
 In 1961, at the age of 79, he dwelled at 150 East Main Street in Uniontown.
 That year, in early June, having lacerated one of his wrists, he was arrested and placed in county jail.
 In his final years, he lived at 318 East Main Street.
 He died at age 82 on Aug.
 7, 1966.
 His remains were placed at rest in White Rocks Cemetery in Fairchance.

 ~ Daughter Harriet (Younkin) Ansell ~